Entrepreneurial finance: Importance

 A start-up's chief financial officer (CFO) assumes the key role of entrepreneurial financial planning.
 In contrast to established companies, the start-up CFO takes a more strategic role and focuses on milestones with given cash resources, changes in valuation depending on their fulfilment, risks of not meeting milestones and potential outcomes and alternative strategies.

 Determination of the financial need of a start-up

-The first step in raising capital is to understand how much capital you need to raise.
+The first step in raising capital is to understand how much capital is needed.
 Successful businesses anticipate their future cash needs, make plans and execute capital acquisition strategies well before they find themselves in a cash crunch.

 Three axioms guide start-up fund raising: